-Everyone wants cohesive flow in their home decor.
+In this post: Everyone wants ‘cohesive flow’ in their home decor.
 But just how do you get it without every room looking like a carbon copy of the one next to it?

-We all want cohesive flow in our homes.
-We want one room to flow into the next seamlessly.
+Cohesive flow is that state of our homes where one room flows into the next seamlessly.
 Like every room belongs together…without looking exactly like the one next to it.
 So just how do we get that beautiful cohesive flow in our homes?

-Well, first of all we need to address the mistakes you’re probably making.
+Well, first of all, we need to address the design and decor mistakes you’re probably making without even knowing it.
 Then we can look at exactly how to fix them.

-There are typically three mistakes that people make when decorating, that lead to a less than desirable, chopped up look in their homes.
+There are typically 3 mistakes that people make when decorating, that lead to a less than desirable, chopped-up look in their homes.
 They are:

-- You paint each room a different color because you don’t want your home to be boring.
-But instead of working together all those spaces just look haphazard.
+…because you don’t want your home to be boring.
+But instead of working together, all those spaces just look haphazard.

 How to Actually Get Cohesive Flow in Your Home